PatrickPT/patrickpt.github.io/content/posts/2023_08_31_Foundational_Transformers/2023_08_31_Foundational_Transformers.md

 ---
-title: "What are (Large) Language Models?"
+title: "Foundations on Generative AI: Transformers"
-date: 2023-04-02T13:42:28+02:00
+date: 2023-08-31T12:02:28+02:00
-draft: false
+draft: true
 showToc: true
 TocOpen: true
-url: /posts/language_models/
+url: /posts/transformers/
-tags: [LLM]
+tags: [GenerativeAI,Foundations]
 ---

 # TL;DR
-A short summary on (Large) Language Models: What are the ideas and concepts behind Language Models?
+A short Hands On with (Large) Language Models: What are the ideas behind Language Models and how can you train your own with nanoGPT?

 # What are Language Models